Suggestion: Watch the 5 minutes video tutorial before reading this article

 Owning property through a PMA company is superior to using local nominee structures and will protect you significantly more.

-Some of the benefits of buying property with a PMA company instead of using local nominee structures are:
+Some of the benefits of buying real estate with a PMA company instead of using local nominee structures are:

 - You’ll be protected by internationally recognized contracts (commonwealth law)